Dvach: Subculture and slang

 Many newcomers tend to overuse some outdated local slang, which they imagine is appropriate.

 Many terms have been borrowed from the West.
 Some of them have undergone Russification, like semyon (influenced by a Russian proper name, from English "same person", a poster who pretends to be several different people in a discussion) or sazha (literally "soot", from sage, a Japanese term for replying into a thread without bumping it).
 Sometimes 2ch serves as an introduction for Western memes to enter the Russian Internet.

 The default software used by Dvach is Makaba, a fork of the Wakaba engine.

 Officially, underage people are not allowed on the site.
 There are 18+ boards, which are explicitly related to sex.
 If a user is found to be underage, they are banned from all boards.
 Porn, both real-life and drawn, is generally tolerated and posted freely on all boards, except child pornography or zoophilia, which is forbidden by Russian law.

-Despite child porn being forbidden, some girls previously involved in child porn, such as Masha Babko or LiinaLiiis, became memes on 2ch.